 This examination was carried out within the framework of 'Involvement of Civil Society in Armenia in Decision-making on Mining' funded by the Ministry of Foreign Affairs of the Czech Republic.
-The project implementers are the 'Arnika' organization and the 'Armenian Women for Health and a Healthy Environment' and 'EcoLur' Information NGOs.
+The project implementers are the 'Arnika' organization, the 'Armenian Women for Health and a Healthy Environment,' and 'EcoLur' Information NGOs.
 Czech experts Nikol Krejčová, Jitka Straková, and Marek Šír told journalists that the aim of this project is to protect the residents from the impact of environmental pollution.
-They also noted that the samples will undergo lab analysis at the University of Chemistry and Technology, Prague, and the results of the analysis will be available in October 2018.
+They also noted that the samples will undergo lab analysis at the University of Chemistry and Technology, Prague.
+The results of the analysis will be available in October 2018.

-According to the 'Geo Alaverdi Environment and Urban Development' report, "25,000 tonnes of sulphur anhydride annually are emitted onto Alaverdi residents, and the land within a radius of 3 km from the Alaverdi copper smelting plant is very heavily polluted with heavy metals, with the maximum permissible concentration being exceeded 20-40 times," 'EcoLur' Information NGO Expert Victoria Burnazyan said.
-She noted that the Lori Region is the leader among the Armenian regions in terms of atmospheric emissions from static sources.
-"Around 51,000 tons of harmful substances are emitted in this region and nothing is extracted," Victoria Burnazyan said.
-'Armenian Women for Health and a Healthy Environment' NGO expert doctor Qnarik Grigoryan mentioned that emissions can cause different diseases in the human organism.
+According to the 'Geo Alaverdi Environment and Urban Development' report, "25,000 tonnes of sulphur anhydride annually are emitted onto Alaverdi residents, and the land within a radius of 3 km from the Alaverdi copper smelting plant is very heavily polluted with heavy metals with the maximum permissible concentration being exceeded 20-40 times," said 'EcoLur' Information NGO expert, Victoria Burnazyan.
+She noted that the Lori region is the leader amongst the Armenian regions in terms of atmospheric emissions from static sources.
+"Around 51,000 tons of harmful substances are emitted in this region, and nothing is extracted," Victoria Burnazyan said.
+'Armenian Women for Health and a Healthy Environment' NGO expert doctor, Qnarik Grigoryan, mentioned that emissions can cause different diseases in the human organism.